xioustic/win_manage/README.md

 # win_manage
-Wrapper around win32gui, win32con for Window Management on Windows
+Wrapper around win32gui, win32con for Window Management on Windows.

 ## Why
 win32gui and win32con have a really weird set of methods; I was looking for some convenience in a project of mine that was managing windows.